codepo8/developer-advocacy-handbook/working-with-your-competition.md

 In the case of developer advocacy you need to be up to speed with what your peers are up to as you will constantly get questions about it.
-\"How does this compare to X, the new product by Y?\" is a very common first question.
+\"How does this compare to X, the new product by Y?\" is a common first question.

 If you can answer that, your tech integrity gets quite a boost and --